 Living in the grey

 “I really don’t know how I’ve been feeling.
-I try to feel one way that I end up feeling another.
-It’s always a guessing game how I’m feeling.
+I try to feel one way but I end up feeling another.
+It’s always a guessing game with how I’m feeling.
 I just can’t predict what’s going to happen from one day to the next at my job, at home, everywhere else.”

 This quote just about sums it up.
 We ran a series of projective exercises to try to understand how the spate of negative news in 2020 is impacting people.